XT42/gulp-web-project-template/README.md

 # gulp-web-project-template
 Gulp template project

-Just a test setup testing out usage of gulp task runner
+Just a test setup testing out usage of gulp task runner.
+This is not going anywhere.